Department of Labor Logo United States Department of Labor

 3. How will the missing October 2025 data be represented in BLS products?

-A dash will be used to indicate missing October 2025 data in CPI tables.
+A dash indicates missing October 2025 data in CPI tables.

-For html displays, missing data for October 2025 will appear as -(X) or - (X), where the dash indicates missing data and the text of footnote X reads “Data unavailable due to the 2025 lapse in appropriations.”
-In XLSX displays, the missing data are represented as dashes and the tables show the footnote: “Data unavailable due to the 2025 lapse in appropriations.”
+For web page displays, missing data for October 2025 will appear as -(X) or - (X), where the dash indicates missing data and the text of footnote X reads “Data unavailable due to the 2025 lapse in appropriations.”
+In Excel displays, the missing data are represented as dashes and the tables show the footnote: “Data unavailable due to the 2025 lapse in appropriations.”

 In the BLS Public Data API, users will see a dash to represent the missing data value.
 Both net changes and percent will not be visible.
 Footnote text “Data unavailable due to the 2025 lapse in appropriations” will be included.